custom-computing-ic/smcgen/robot_localisation_with_moving_objects/README.md

 ### About

-This is a simple example of using the SMC engine for localisation of a mobile robot.
+This is a simple example of using the SMC engine for localisation of a mobile robot in an environment with moving objects.

 ### Input